sarmchar/mini-multiplayer-online/README.md

-# multiplayer game
+# Mini Multiplayer Online

+My first try making a video game :)

-A simple multiplayer game using phaser and sockets
+A simple multiplayer game made using phaser and sockets